bugsnag/maze-runner/DOCS.md

 #### Using BrowserStack

 BrowserStack is used to drive many of the mobile device tests written using maze-runner.
-For these tests we can use a driver class and accompanying set of steps to interface with the BrowserStack AppAutomate server.  `MazeRunner.driver` can be used to write custom steps using the API provided by the `Appium::Driver` class.
+For these tests we can use a driver class and accompanying set of steps to interface with the BrowserStack AppAutomate server.  `Maze.driver` can be used to write custom steps using the API provided by the `Appium::Driver` class.

 The options needed to create a connection to the Appium server should be passed in via the command line when invoking